rishub-tamirisa/tamper-resistance/README.md

 ### ➕ Running the Red-teaming evaluation

 In the `red_teaming` folder, `red_teaming_evaluation.py` serves as the entrypoint for running the red-teaming evaluations from the paper.
 Most methods use full-parameter training, so scripts should be launched with `accelerate` similar to the setup in the `run_tar_bio.sh` and `run_tar_cyber.sh` scripts.

+Check out the `README` documentation in the `red_teaming` folder for full details, as well as the documentation in `red_teaming/mmlu_eval` for specific details on running the full evaluation.

 ## 🤗 Models and Datasets